absorensen/numbers_go_brrrr/m1_memory_hierarchies/s2_less_basic_data_structures.md

 unidirectional and DAGs.
 Bidirectional means that the edges go both ways.
 If node A points to node B, node B also points to node A. Unidirectional graphs, you guessed it, means that the edges only point one way.
 That does not dictate that node A and B can't point to each other, but that it's not the default and it requires inserting two edges into the graph.
-Note that edges can also have weights or other values themselves.
+Note that edges can also have weights, costs or other values themselves.

 <figure markdown>
 ![Image](../figures/unidirectional_graph.png){ width="500" }